kennolot/CTF-pi/4. vulnerable_web_apps/ctfpi4_1/manual4_1.md

 While inside the current directory run from the console to start the webapp

-`docker-compose up --build -d`
+`docker compose up --build -d`

 ### Cleaning up

-When done with the tasks run `docker-compose down` to remove the containers and other ctf files
+When done with the tasks run `docker compose down` to remove the containers and other ctf files

 ### **Hints**